Protein or Collagen powder which one is right for you?

 Protein powders can have a positive effect on metabolism and post-workout recovery, according to a July 2017 study published in Nutrients .
 It can also help promote gaining lean muscle mass.
 Collagen is not a source of complete dietary protein.
 Dietary protein is the kind of protein that you consume to balance your blood sugar and it keeps you feeling fuller for longer.

-Personally, I love using both protein and my PCH Marine Collagen which helps boost levels of collagen in the skin, helping to combat signs of ageing.
-However I do not use collagen as a good source of protein.
+Personally, I love using both protein and collagen but I don’t rely on collagen as a great source of protein.
+PCH Marine Collagen helps boost levels of collagen in the skin, helping to combat signs of ageing.